kostaskougios/mockbuilders/Readme.md

 extra field in `Transaction`, our test won't compile and we will have to add more irrelevant data for testing the `reduceBy` method.

-Ofcourse we could extract the instance to a fixture but that complicates the code, especially if we want to reuse the fixture.
+Of course, we could extract the instance to a fixture but that complicates the code, especially if we want to reuse the fixture.
+(Note that fixtures were meant to share components like database connections etc. but many projects use fixtures to share testing data)

 ```scala
 trait TransactionFixture: